barnesdc/tic-tac-toe-react-app/NOTES.md

   - helps you build "pure components" in React.
 Helps determine if changes have been made which help determine when a component requires re-rendering

 - Function Components
+  - easier way to write components that only conatina a render method and don't have their own state
+  - takes props as input and returns what should be rendered

 - AWS
   - added AWS and GraphQL integration for learning sake, pretty easy process.